Schokiiiiiiii/DAI-Practical-work-2/application-protocol.md

 #### Response

 - `ERROR <code>`: attack was not accepted.
-There are 3 error codes possible
+There is 1 error code possible
-    - `8`: command doesn't exist
+    - `10`: command doesn't exist
-    - `42`: command is wrongly formatted
+    - `410`: can't do this command now

 ### Attack